 What happens if I do not show up for jury service?

 Failure to appear for jury service when summoned is a serious matter.
 You may be held in contempt of court and could be fined up to $100.00.
 It is in your best interest to appear if you are summoned to avoid any further action.

 Will I be compensated for jury duty?

 Yes.
-You will be paid $25 for the first day of service and $50 for each subsequent day of service thereafter.
+You will be paid $11 for each day of service.
 Payment is computed on the last day of your service week, and a check will be mailed to your home address within 14 working days.

 Must my employer pay me while I'm on jury service?